connectwithprakash/dsa-coding/one_last_mile/coding_problems/trees/balanced_binary_tree.md

 Global tracking: If ANY node fails, entire tree is unbalanced
 ```

-## Why Your Solution Works
+## Why This Works

-Your solution brilliantly reuses the pattern from the diameter problem:
+The solution brilliantly reuses the pattern from the diameter problem:
 1. **Height computation** - Needed for parent nodes
 2. **Balance tracking** - Global flag to track if any subtree is unbalanced
 3. **Single traversal** - Check all nodes in one pass